hozuki/plus/README.md

 optimizations can be done.
 (But what's the meaning of those optimizations?
 Why don't we simply add the numbers together?)

-At this point the language only supports 32-bit machine code generation, on Windows.
-Support for 64-bit and other platforms may be added later.

 [Inspiration](https://github.com/IndeedPlusPlus/jit-in-10-minutes)

 ## Prerequisites